ska-sa/spead2/doc/py-ibverbs.rst

    options mlx4_core fast_drop=1
    options mlx4_core log_num_mgm_entry_size=-1

 For more information, see the `libvma documentation`_.
+For ConnectX®-4/5, only the first of these lines is required.

 .. _libvma documentation: https://github.com/Mellanox/libvma